-All patients will be recommended to take a multivitamin two times a day.
-Because of the body’s sensitivities and the liquid diet after surgery, a chewable kind will work best.
+Because of the body’s sensitivities and the liquid diet after surgery, a soft chew or drinkable kind will work best.
 These vitamins are often most easily absorbed into the body.
 Avoid Flintstones children’s vitamins as they are designed for children and not for adults who have issues with malabsorption.
 They will not provide the proper nutrients the body needs after bariatric surgery.

 Vitamin B-Complex & Vitamin B12

 B vitamins are vital for the body’s most optimal health.
 However, these vitamins often are not absorbed as well after weight loss surgery.
 Take a B-complex tablet once daily.

 The body also requires Vitamin B-12.
 However, it isn’t needed as often as the body often stores it for a longer period.
 Vitamin B-12 can be taken by tablet (once weekly) under the tongue or by a nasal spray (less often).

 - Pale skin

 - Sublingual: 350 - 500 mcg/day

 Vitamin C is known for its healing properties.
 It also helps prevent infection in the body.
 Take 500 mg each day with one’s iron vitamins to help increase calcium levels in the body and promote better bone health.